kyma-project/kyma/docs/kyma/10-08-cant-download-img.md

 For example, [dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html) users can add `listen-address=192.168.64.1` to `dnsmasq.conf` to run dnsmasq and Minikube at the same time.

-For more details, read issue [#3036](https://github.com/kubernetes/minikube/issues/3036).
+For more details, refer to the issue [#3036](https://github.com/kubernetes/minikube/issues/3036).